-I. Background: Action plan of the 2010 Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons
+I. Background: action plan of the 2010 Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons

-1. The Treaty on the Non-Proliferation of Nuclear Weapons (NPT) entered into force 43 years ago, becoming the cornerstone of the international nuclear non-proliferation regime.
-NPT Review Conferences are aimed at updating and strengthening the implementation of the Treaty.
-At the 2010 Review Conference, States parties to the NPT adopted a final document, in which they agreed on an action plan with 64 actions in order to implement the obligations contained in the three pillars of the NPT: nuclear disarmament, nuclear non-proliferation and the peaceful uses of nuclear energy.
+1. The Treaty on the Non-Proliferation of Nuclear Weapons entered into force 43 years ago, becoming the cornerstone of the international nuclear non-proliferation regime.
+Review Conferences of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons are aimed at updating and strengthening the implementation of the Treaty.
+At the 2010 Review Conference of the Parties to the Treaty adopted a final document, in which they agreed on an action plan with 64 actions in order to implement the obligations contained in the three pillars of the Treaty: nuclear disarmament, nuclear non-proliferation and the peaceful uses of nuclear energy.
 In this action plan, mention is made of the prevention of nuclear terrorism as one of the goals of the international community in the years to come.